CCSI-CSSI/MuseOpenIG/README.md

 Hardware Dependancies
 --------------------------------------------------------------------------------------------------
 * NVidia GPU -- fully supported
-* ATI GPU    -- partially supported, some features such as shadows are not fully functional as we do not have AT hardware to fully test against.
-Any help in this area would be greatly appreciated.
-Just fork our repo, make your changes and resubmit them back to us for approval/inclusion.
+* ATI GPU    -- fully supported as of the V2.0.0 release